 Specific complications related to colpocleisis:

 - Hematoma.
-Refers to a collection of blood that can form under the vaginal tissues due to bleeding from the surfaces that have been sewn together.
+This is a collection of blood that can form under the vaginal tissues due to bleeding from the surfaces that have been sewn together.
 This can cause pain and heavier, more prolonged bleeding than expected.
 A hematoma can also become infected.
 Most hematomas will resolve by themselves.
 Rarely you may have to have another operation so that the stitches can be opened to allow a hematoma to drain.

 If you have a colpocleisis operation and the uterus is not removed, then it can be difficult for your healthcare provider to work out where any abnormal bleeding from the vagina has come from once the operation has healed up.
 If you do have abnormal bleeding after the operation and you still have a uterus, ensure that your healthcare provider knows the sort of operation you have had, since a pap smear of your cervix or a biopsy of the lining of the uterus will probably not be possible.
 Ultrasound assessment of the lining of the uterus is still possible, but this is not as accurate at diagnosing cancer as a biopsy.
 If you have had abnormal pap smears of your cervix in the past you should discuss this with your surgeon before the operation.